 - Master of Engineering in the discipline of Manufacturing Only (MEng) – see website

 - Doctor of Philosophy (PhD) or Doctor of Science (ScD)

 The intent of the Early Admission program is to allow seniors with a high GPA, and who are ahead of the eight term graduation schedule, to spend time in the Spring Term of the senior year to make a start on their graduate work.
+This year we encourage applications from seniors with a GPA of 4.8 and above.
 An important part of the application will be a statement of how you intend to use the Spring Term in preparation for Graduate School.
 All applications should include a separate statement that outlines how you will spend the Spring Term, including:

 - The remaining undergraduate commitments that you will need to satisfy during the Spring Term.

 - How you will use the Spring Term to make a start on your Graduate work, either in terms of taking graduate classes and/or by working with a faculty member on a potential thesis project.
 It would be very helpful if you are able to identify a faculty member who has agreed to work with you.

 You can submit this statement online following your statement of objectives.